abinit/abinit/doc/tutorial/eph4zpr.md

 In a nutshell:
 To produce these files, we used the experimental parameters for hexagonal $MgB_2$ (a = 5.8317 and c/a= 1.1419) -->
-Many parameters have been adjusted to find some compromise between accuracy and computational cost so do not expect the results reported int this tutorial to be fully converged.
+Many parameters have been adjusted to reach some compromise between accuracy and computational cost so do not expect the results reported int this tutorial to be fully converged.
 More specifically, we use norm-conserving pseudopotentials with a cutoff energy [[ecut]] of 30 Ha (too low, it should be ~50 Ha).